Ričardas Berankis: 2016: Top 50 career-high ranking in singles, Olympics debut

 Berankis began the year by defeating Andreas Seppi in the first round of Doha before losing to Andrey Kuznetsov in straight sets.
-In Sofia, he lost to Gilles Muller in the second round in two sets.
+In Sofia, he lost to Gilles Müller in the second round in two sets.
 He lost in the first round of the Australian Open to Alexandr Dolgopolov, 1–6, 6–4, 4–6, 2–6.

 At the 2016 Memphis Open, Berankis defeated Dudi Sela, Damir Džumhur, and Donald Young to reach the semi-finals, losing to an in-form Taylor Fritz in three sets, despite being up a set.

-Berankis reached two consecutive challenger finals in Raanana and Gwangju, losing the former to Evgeny Donskoy and winning the latter without dropping a set, defeating Grega Zemlja and adding a sixth ATP challenger title.
+Berankis reached two consecutive challenger finals in Ra'anana and Gwangju, losing the former to Evgeny Donskoy and winning the latter without dropping a set, defeating Grega Žemlja and adding a sixth ATP challenger title.
 These results allowed Berankis to reach a new career-high ranking of No. 62 and guaranteed his entry into the tennis event at the 2016 Olympic Games in Rio, where he suffered a straight-sets defeat to Australian John Millman, failing to win a single game.

-2017-2018: Second ATP final
+2017–2018: Second ATP final

-Berankis was the runner-up at the 2017 Kremlin Cup, the indoor event in Moscow, where he lost against Bosnian player Damir Dzumhur.
+Berankis was the runner-up at the 2017 Kremlin Cup, the indoor event in Moscow, where he lost against Bosnian player Damir Džumhur.

 2019: Return to top 100, Four Challenger titles

-Berankis began the year at the Qatar Open, where he registered a hard-fought three set victory over David Goffin before falling to Dusan Lajovic in another three-set battle, despite winning the second set 6–0.
+Berankis began the year at the Qatar Open, where he registered a hard-fought three set victory over David Goffin before falling to Dušan Lajović in another three-set battle, despite winning the second set 6–0.
 After losing in the second round of the Australian Open qualifying tournament, Berankis bounced back strongly by winning the Rennes Challenger against Antoine Hoang without dropping a set.
-He then followed up this title with a strong performance at the Dubai Duty-Free Tennis Championships, qualifying for the main draw and then recording two straight set wins over Daniil Medvedev and Denis Kudla before losing to an in-from Gael Monfils in three sets.
+He then followed up this title with a strong performance at the Dubai Duty-Free Tennis Championships, qualifying for the main draw and then recording two straight set wins over Daniil Medvedev and Denis Kudla before losing to an in-from Gaël Monfils in three sets.
 Due to these results, Berankis was able to get his ranking back inside the top 100 at No. 95.

 After losing in the first round of the Indian Wells Masters to Jan-Lennard Struff in three sets, Berankis won his second Challenger of the year at Drummondville 6–3, 7–5 against German Yannick Maden, also without dropping a set, bringing his ranking up to No. 82.

 Berankis won his third ATP Challenger title of the year in Busan, where he defeated Liam Broady, Lee Duck-Hee and Yunseong Chung in hard-fought three set matches before securing straight-set wins over Yasutaka Uchiyama and Andrew Harris to claim the title.
 This marks the first time in his career that Berankis has won more than two Challenger titles in a year.